Vidar88/CTF2020-Cube-Apocalypse/Cube3 - ItsTEATime/README.md

 ## Detailed solution
 I solved this challenge an hour before the qualification ended.
 It was pretty close.

-After expecting the application with Ghidra and some debugging with x32dbg (included in [x64dbg](https://x64dbg.com/#start)) I could figure out, that the generated One Time Pads changed on the selection of the user.
+After inspecting the application with Ghidra and some debugging with x32dbg (included in [x64dbg](https://x64dbg.com/#start)) I could figure out, that the generated One Time Pads changed on the selection of the user.

 The generated OTPs were then used to generate a transmission key.